Azure/GenAIOps/labs/building.md

 ## Success Criteria

 - Identify all deployed resources in the Azure Portal “dev” environment
-- Clone the GPT-RAG Orchestrator template and configure it against your existing azd environment
+- Clone the project template and configure it against your existing azd environment
 - Deploy the orchestrator Container App and successfully POST to `/orchestrator` endpoint

 ## Prerequisites